Giniks/binary_trees/README.md

 	- Master various traversal techniques like inorder, preorder, and postorder to navigate and manipulate Binary Tree effectively.

 6. Types of Binary Trees

+	- Dive into the concept of full, complete, perfect, and balance binary trees, gaining insights into their characteristics and used cases.

+with this detailed guide